x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/sensitive-labeling-and-protection-outlook-for-ios-android.md

 ### Automated Certificate Delivery
 > [!IMPORTANT]
+> Outlook for iOS and Android only supports automated certificate delivery when Microsoft Endpoint Manager is the enrollment provider.
+>
-> Outlook for iOS only supports automated certificate delivery when Microsoft Endpoint Manager is the enrollment provider.
-This is due to the iOS keychain architecture. iOS offers a system keychain and publisher keychains. iOS prevents third-party apps from accessing the system keychain (only first-party apps and the Safari webview controller can access the system keychain).
+> For Outlook for iOS, this is due to the iOS keychain architecture. iOS offers a system keychain and publisher keychains. iOS prevents third-party apps from accessing the system keychain (only first-party apps and the Safari webview controller can access the system keychain).
 In order to deliver  certificates that can be accessed by Outlook for iOS, the certificates must reside in the Microsoft publisher keychain to which Outlook for iOS has access.
 Only Microsoft published apps, like the Company Portal, can place certificates into the Microsoft publisher keychain.
+>
+> Outlook for Android relies on Endpoint Manager to deliver and approve the S/MIME certificates.

 With Endpoint Manager, organizations can import encryption certificate histories from any Certification Authority.
 Endpoint Manager will then automatically deliver those certificates to any device that the user enrolls.
 Generally, Simple Certificate Enrollment Protocol (SCEP) is used for signing certificates.
 With SCEP, the private key is generated and stored on the enrolled device and a unique certificate is delivered to each device that a user enrolls, which can be used for non-repudiation.
 Lastly, Endpoint Manager supports derived credentials for customers who need support for the NIST 800-157 standard.
 The Company Portal is used to retrieve signing and encryption certificates from Intune.